sympodius/haiverin.scot/content/arts/tools-and-productivity/index.md

 I've certainly been reading more about how to be a better writer.
 There are some things I agree with, but others seem wrong and weird to me.

-Is spending time cultivating tools more efficient that getting on with the actual task?
+Is spending time cultivating tools more efficient than getting on with the actual task?
 It's hard to quantify.
 I very much enjoyed developing my Writing Setup, and after I finished, my writing output did seem to increase.
 Could I have achieved the same effect (or better) by not wasting time on this stuff, and forcing myself to write more some other way?
 I guess I'll never know.
 But I do know that my Writing Setup has made me happy.
 I was happy in creating it, and feel comfortable in its use.
-When I sit down with it now, settling in to visit my characters, locations and stories, it feels like home.
+When I sit down with it now---settling in to visit my characters, locations and stories---it feels like home.